blemasle/mls800/docs/building.md

 [![Assembly in progress](assets/building-assembly-1.jpg)](assets/large/building-assembly-1.jpg)

 !!! note
-	On my unit, I had to not use the bottom middle screw to avoid to induce tension to the daughterboard PCB.
+	Please note that I decided to remove the bottom middle screw of the daughter board to avoid inducing tension to the PCB.

 You can now place the mounting bracket on to the rack chassis, and connect the ribbon cable between the two PCBs.
 Then, snap the bezel into the front panel.
 This should be a precise fit and should not require any rework and/or glue to make it stick.
 Screw the front panel and the cover together.

 [![Assembly in progress](assets/building-assembly-2.jpg)](assets/large/building-assembly-2.jpg)